zencart/documentation/content/user/shipping/free_shipping.md

 - mark the product as virtual
 - associate downloads with the product and mark it as free shipping
 - create coupons that have Free Shipping as part of the discounting they provide
-- use shipping modules that offer free-shipping based on special criteria (see below)
+- use the Free Options shipping module, which offers free-shipping based on special criteria you can set (see below)
+- set the product weight to 0, and set [Order Free Shipping 0 Weight Status](/user/admin_pages/configuration/configuration_shippingpackaging/#order_free_shipping_0_weight_status)

 ---